Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Introduction

 While Klobas et al.\ and Mertzios et al.\ only allow one timestamp per edge, Erlebach et al.\ consider several timestamps per edge~\cite{paraTGR_sand}.
 They examine both the periodic and the non-periodic variant with exact given fastest travel times.
 Among other results, they show that the \textsc{Multi-Label Periodic Temporal Graph Realization} problem is \textsc{NP}-hard, even if the underlying static graph is a star for any number $\ell\geq 5$ of labels per edge.
 All these models have in common that labels (periodic timestamps) are assigned to edges.

 Important related problem versions assign periodic labels to vertices.
 The \textsc{Periodic Event Scheduling Problem} (PESP), introduced by Serafini and Ukovich in 1989~\cite{PESP}, is widely used to schedule reoccurring events in public transport.
 Here the input is a so-called \emph{event-activity network} $N=(V,A)$, a period $\Delta$, and time windows $[\ell_a,u_a]$ for each activity $a\in A$.
 The set $V$ models \emph{events} (think of an arrival or departure of a vehicle at a stop) and the set $A \subset V \times V$ so-called \emph{activities}.
 Activities model driving between neighboring stops, dwelling at a stop, transfers between different vehicles or safety constraints (minimal headways).
-In PESP, one seeks a periodic timestamp $\pi_v \in \{0, 1, \dots, \Delta-1\}$ for each event $v \in V$ such that $(\pi_w - \pi_v) \bmod \Delta \in [\ell_{(v,w)},u_{v,w)}]$ for all $(v,w) \in A$.
+In PESP, one seeks a periodic timestamp $\pi_v \in \{0, 1, \dots, \Delta-1\}$ for each event $v \in V$ such that $(\pi_w - \pi_v) \bmod \Delta \in [\ell_{(v,w)},u_{(v,w)}]$ for all $(v,w) \in A$.
 The time window $[\ell_a,u_a]$ of an activity models lower and upper bounds on the difference of the timestamps between the corresponding events.
 In other words, the difference $u_a - \ell_a$ bounds the slack (waiting time) which can be introduced on activity $a$.
 In stark contrast to our model, these restrictions are local constraints between adjacent events, not global constraints between arbitrary events as considered in this paper.
-The PESP is known to be \textsc{NP}-complete for fixed $\Delta \geq 3$ \cite{PESP}, but efficiently solvable for $\Delta = 2$~\cite[page 87]{Peeters2003}.
+The PESP is known to be \textsc{NP}-complete for fixed $\Delta \geq 3$ \cite{PESP,Odijk1994}, but efficiently solvable for $\Delta = 2$~\cite[page 87]{Peeters2003}.
+Deciding the feasibility of a PESP instance is \textsc{NP}-hard even when the treewidth is 2, the branchwidth is 2, or the carvingwidth is 3~\cite{LindnerReisch2022}.